Church Against The Horizon

 The Diocese of Providence twice sent Silva to a treatment center for pedophile priests.
 In 1983, the New Mexico Servants of the Paraclete treatment center warned the diocese to “keep Silva away from youths.”
 Despite this, Silva remained active in ministry until 1993.

-James Silva is the third Rhode Island priest charged as a result of the attorney general’s investigation.
+James Silva is the fourth Rhode Island priest charged as a result of the attorney general’s investigation.
+The other three are also awaiting trial.

 John Petrocelli